Ricardo López Murphy: Private sector

 In his professional activity he worked as a consultant and economic advisor to companies, international investors and financial institutions in Argentina and Latin America.
 He was a consultant to the Inter-American Development Bank, World Bank, International Monetary Fund and chief economist of the Latin American Economic Research Foundation.

 He received the Konex Prize in 1996.

 Minister of Defense

 In 1999, he entered politics when he was appointed Minister of Defense as a member of the Radical Civic Union (UCR).
 He remained in this position until 2001 when he briefly took the position of Minister of Economy in the government of Argentina.

 Minister of Economy

-Enjoying little political support from President, Fernando de la Rúa, he was fired within two weeks after a wave of protest over his proposed fiscal austerity project, by which he sought to prevent the 2001 economic crisis but which sharply cut education spending.
+Enjoying little political support from President, Fernando de la Rúa, he was fired within two weeks after a wave of protest over his proposed fiscal austerity project, by which he sought to prevent the 2001 economic crisis but which sharply cut public spending.